Rustin170506/blog/_posts/2024-12-17-init-stats.md

 From `mysql.stats_meta`:
 - `modify_count`: Number of row modifications
 - `row_count`: Total number of rows
-- `version`: Statistics last update time
+- `version`: Last update time of the statistics (Note: This is the update time of the stats meta row, not the last analysis time).

 From `mysql.stats_histograms`:
-- `stats_ver`: Statistics format version(0, 1, 2)
-- `version`: Statistics last update time
+- `is_index`: Whether the statistics are for an index.
-- `distinct_count`: Number of distinct values
+- `distinct_count`: Number of distinct values.
-- `null_count`: Number of NULL values
+- `null_count`: Number of NULL values.
+- `version`: Last update time of the statistics.(The real last analysis time)
+- `stats_ver`: Statistics format version(0, 1, 2).

 From `mysql.stats_topn`: (only for indexes)
-- `value`: TopN value
+- `value`: TopN value.
+(With data type)
-- `count`: Count of the TopN value
+- `count`: Count of the TopN value.

 From `mysql.stats_buckets`: (only for indexes)
-- `count`: Number of rows in the bucket
+- `count`: Number of rows in the bucket.
-- `repeats`: Number of repeated rows in the bucket
+- `repeats`: Number of times the upper-bound value of the bucket appears in the data.
-- `lower_bound`: Lower bound of the bucket
+- `lower_bound`: Lower bound of the bucket.
-- `upper_bound`: Upper bound of the bucket
+- `upper_bound`: Upper bound of the bucket.

 **However, it is important to note that the comprehensive mode only loads statistics for indexes, not for columns.** For columns, TiDB will load the statistics on-demand when the column is accessed for the first time.

 # Maintain Statistics In Memory

-It seems the initialization process is straightforward: load statistics data from system tables into memory.
+The initialization process appears straightforward: load statistics data from system tables into memory.
 However, maintaining these statistics in memory is a complex task that involves several challenges:

 1. Find a suitable data structure to store statistics data.
 2. Manage the memory usage of statistics data.